-Sometimes you’ve either got the eye for a stride, or you haven’t (one of the many differences between Olympic showjumpers and ourselves).
+Sometimes you’ve either got the eye to see a stride, or you haven’t (one of the many differences between Olympic showjumpers and ourselves).
 And if the latter applies to you, expect many a frustrating session with your trainer whose patience will be tested to the absolute limits.

 8. Opening a haylage bale